math-ysics/math-ysics.github.io/_pages/stochastic.md

 **Entry #2.
 Why I don't like talking about my past.**

-I find it a matter of scarce interest, and thus I refrain from its mention unless it is strictly apposite to some circumstance that warrants such discourse.
-I have adopted the philosophy of conducting life with "professionalism", a notion imparted unto me by a friend of admirable refinement; it strikes me as a paragon of elegance, far preferable to its baser antipodes.
-This sentiment has been brewing since I was thirteen, but I think the present moment is time for its enactment.
+I find it a matter of scarce interest, and thus I refrain from its mention unless it is strictly apposite to some circumstance that warrants it.

 **Entry #1.
 Why I embrace nihilism.**